 3. Obtain a digital signature and create a company seal

 The signature is granted by National Institutional Facilitation Technologies (NIFT) and can be obtained by using the electronic services of the SECP.
-After the certificate of incorporation is issued, the company representatives may be required to present a company seal, depending on the where the business will be head quartered or started.
+After the certificate of incorporation is issued, the company representatives may be required to present a company seal, depending on where the business will be head quartered or started.

 4. Register for Income, Sales and Professional Taxes

-To register for Income tax, the company will have to to apply for a National Tax Number (NTN) at the tax facilitation of the Regional Tax Office (RTO) of the Federal Board of Revenue (FBR).
+To register for Income tax, the company will have to apply for a National Tax Number (NTN) at the tax facilitation of the Regional Tax Office (RTO) of the Federal Board of Revenue (FBR).
 The requirements for this application include: